Meet the Founder

 For anyone wondering why I charge for access to RWJ this is the labor you may not see.
 I’m a writer, too.
 A writer still trying to find my way back to the page and yet every day I show up with care and focus sorting through leads, trusting my instincts, and making judgment calls that take time and clarity.
 This is real labor.
 It runs on hours and on a standard I will not lower.
 That paywall, what some hesitate at or question, isn’t a gate.
 It’s a boundary and a promise to myself and to the writers I serve that this work holds value.
 I no longer feel shame in asking for support.
 I no longer shrink from the fact that RWJ has become my livelihood.
 There’s nothing else like it.
 Not this precise.
 Not this faithful.
 Not built by a writer still betting on the worth of our craft.
 I’m doing this as one of you steadying the ground for others while my own still shakes.

-Everything that goes into building this space and honoring the writers it serves is laid bare in my piece, How I Built a Writing Job Directory That Pays Writers What They’re Worth:
+Everything that goes into building this space and honoring the writers it serves is laid bare in my piece, How I Built a Writing Job Directory That Pays Writers What They’re Worth.

 It shows why this labor deserves respect, reward, and above all, trust.